sonatype/nxrm3-ha-repository/nxrm-ha/README.md

 ### Storage
 The default configuration uses an emptyDir volume for storing Nexus Repository logs.
 However, this is only for demonstration purposes.
-For production, we strongly recommend that you configure dynamic provisioning of persistent storage or attach dedicated local disks based on your deployment environment as explained below.
+For production, we strongly recommend that you configure dynamic provisioning of persistent storage bound to a shared location such as EFS/Azure File/NFS which is accessible to all actives nodes in your Kubernetes cluster.

 #### Cloud deployments (AWS/Azure)
 * Ensure the appropriate Container Storage Interface (CSI) driver(s) are installed on the Kubernetes cluster for your chosen cloud deployment.
-Please refer to AWS EKS/Azure AKS documentation for details on configuring CSI drivers.
+  * For AWS, see our [high-availability-deployment-in-amazon-web-service](https://help.sonatype.com/en/option-3---high-availability-deployment-in-amazon-web-services--aws-.html)
+  * For Azure, see our [high-availability-deployment-in-azure documentation](https://help.sonatype.com/en/option-4---high-availability-deployment-in-azure.html)

 #### On-premises deployments
-1. Attach separate disks (i.e., separate from the root disk) to your worker nodes.
-2. Install the Local Persistence Volume Static Provisioner.
-Please refer to [Local Persistence Volume Static Provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) documentation.
-3. Use the Local Persistence Volume Static Provisioner to automatically create persistent volumes for your chosen storage class name as [documented](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner)

-#### Configuring for dynamic persistent volume provisioning
-* Set the `storageClass.name` parameter to a storage class name.
-This could be one of the default storage classes automatically created in your managed Kubernetes cluster on your chosen cloud (e.g., if you're using AWS EKS) or one that you would like to create:
-   * If you would like to create a dedicated storage class (i.e., you don't want to use the default), then in addition to specifying a value for `storageClass.name`, you must also set `storageClass.enabled` parameter to `true`.
-   * Set the `pvc.volumeClaimTemplate.enabled` parameter to `true`.
-   * Set the `storageClass.provisioner` (e.g., for AWS EBS, you would use `ebs.csi.aws.com`).
+1. Set up an NFS server and make it accessible to all worker nodes in your Kubernetes cluster.
+2. See our [On-Premises High Availability Deployment Using Kubernetes](https://help.sonatype.com/en/option-2---on-premises-high-availability-deployment-using-kubernetes.html) for more information

 ## Format Limitations
 HA supports all formats that PostgreSQL supports.